pdp10/AstroJournal/README.md

 create_journal.bat
 ```

-This will start a very basic window to generate the journals.
+This will start a minimal graphical user interface to generate the journals.

 ### Create an observation record